When making appeals to SEND Tribunal and going through mediation, it's important that you understand the process and the steps you should follow.

 See further information about:

 If you disagree with any decision, the first thing to do is to contact your designated SEN Caseworker or the Special Educational Needs Team on telephone: 01904 554336, or by email to: sendept@york.gov.uk.
-Many disagreements are sorted out by requesting a meeting with the SEN Caseworker, without the need for further escalation.
+Many questions about your EHCP can be answered by working together with the SEN Caseworker.

-It's important to establish all of the factors which informed the decision, as this will help you decide next steps for your child or young person.
+It's important to understand all the information which led to the decision, as this will help you decide next steps for your child or young person.

-These discussions will help you decide whether to appeal and if you do, it could be useful when building your case.
+These discussions will help you decide whether to appeal.

 If an agreement cannot be reached between you and the local authority through discussion with your SEN Caseworker, you can ask for mediation, and have the right to lodge an appeal to tribunal.